ADITI-PAREEK/Count_lines/README.md

 ## Usage
 1. Make sure the script file `count.sh` is executable.
 If not,you can make it executable by running: ```bash chmod +x count.sh
-2. Run the script from the command line :
+2. Run the script from the command line :```bash

                                         ./count.sh